S1robe/Virtual-Machine-Guides/Windows 10-11/WSL.md

 <p>
 First youll need to enable WSL, you can do this from features.
-Open settings, Click "Apps and Features", then click on the right "Programs and Features".
+Open settings, Click "Apps", then click on the right "Programs and Features".

 On the Left click "Turn Windows features on or off".<br>
 This will bring up a list of features, we will need to enable the following